-Expectations of the Company
+8 Expectations of the company

-The prevention, detection and reporting of bribery and corruption is the responsibility of all Directors and other officers of the Company.

-It is vital that the Company's officers report suspected or actual instances of bribery or other corrupt practices.
-If you become aware of any actual or suspected breach of the Company's Policy or suspect a third party of bribery or corruption, you must report this to the Chair of the Board.
+- 8.1 The prevention, detection and reporting of bribery and corruption is the responsibility of all directors and other officers of the Company. - 8.2 It is vital that the Company's officers report suspected or actual instances of bribery or other corrupt practices.
+If you become aware of any actual or suspected breach of the Company's Policy or suspect a third party of bribery or corruption, you must report this to the chairman of the board.
 Processes are in place to ensure that such issues are investigated and appropriate action taken.
 Measures are in place to ensure any reports are treated confidentially to the extent possible.